jgclark/NotePlan-tools/README.md

 You can also specify **options**:
 - `-h` for help,
 - `-a` (`--noarchive`) don't archive completed tasks into the `# Done` section. _This is currently on by default, as the feature isn't yet complete to my satisfaction._
+- `c` (`--changes HOURS`) how many hours to look back to find note changes to process, overriding the default of 24 hours (though this can be changed; see below)
 - `-n` (`--nomove`) turn off moving mentions of [[Note]] in a daily calendar day file to the [[Note]].
 You'll want to do this if you're using the [[...]] notation for backlinks (from NP v3.0.15 onwards)
 - `-q` (`--quiet`) suppress all output, other than error messages
 - `-s` (`--keepschedules`) keep the scheduled (>) dates of completed tasks